Why should I use High Court Enforcement Officers instead of County Court Bailiffs?

 Where are you based and what areas do you cover?

-We have offices in Croydon and Northampton.
+We have offices in Croydon, London, Liverpool, Colwyn Bay and Swansea.
 We provide a nationwide enforcement service, covering all of England and Wales.

 How quickly will an enforcement agent attend the address as directed?

-Once the notice period has passed, we aim to have an enforcement agent in attendance as soon as possible, usually within a few days.
+Once the 7 clear days notice period has passed, we aim to have an enforcement agent in attendance as soon as possible, usually within a few days.

 Are you a Government agency or a private business?